Reading now: Access to heights in refineries, power plants, etc.: Which work platform is really suitable?

 Conclusion: Anyone who takes industrial applications seriously plans every detail – from machine dimensions to basket load and turning radius.

-1. Ground load at the site? (e.g. grating, asphalt, soil)
+1. What is the ground pressure at the installation site? (e.g., grating, asphalt, soil)

-2. Access heights, passages, pipe bridges?
+2. Access heights, passageways, pipe bridges?

-3. Power requirements / noise limits?
+3. Power consumption / Noise limits?

-5. Operator approval or release processes?
+5. What are the operator's approval or release processes?

 Conclusion: In industrial plants, expertise counts more than equipment height